aerickt/steno-dictionaries/README.md

 ## movement.modal
 This is a modal dictionary that is an extension to the [movement keys in my commands.json dictionary](#Movement-keys).

-Once the [modal dictionary plugin](https://github.com/Kaoffie/plover_modal_dictionary) has been installed from the plugins manager and the plugin has been enabled, add the dictionary above commands.json.
-Whenever a movement key has been stroked, the `STPH` cluster on the left hand will no longer have to be pressed when stroking successive movement strokes.
+After the [modal dictionary plugin](https://github.com/Kaoffie/plover_modal_dictionary) has been installed from the plugins manager, ensure Plover has been restarted and the plugin is enabled (configure → plugins).
+Next add the dictionary above whichever dictionary contains the default movement strokes.

+Using this dictionary for movement keys is exactly the same as those in [commands.json](#Movement-keys), however every successive movement stroke after the first does not need to contain the `STPH` cluster.

 Examples:
  - `STPH-G/-G/-G/-G` → arrow key to the right 4 times